Thursday, June 15, 2023

 136.Front and 135.
 Back; Temple of Dakkeh

-"It was founded by Ptolemy Philadelphus by Ergamenus Keng of Ethiopia, and continued by Philopator, Euregetes and Augustus.
+"It was founded by Ptolemy Philadelphus by Ergamenus King of Ethiopia, and continued by Philopator, Euregetes and Augustus.
 Here Petronius in his march on Napata, (B.C 23) defeated the troops of Candace, queen of the Ethiopians.
 The sculptures were covered with mud, which preserved them.
 In this temple was found a very curious monolith, an inscription relative to the gold mines of the desert.

 Sunday, July 10, 2022